fnando/qe/README.md

 Qe.adapter = Qe::Testing
 ```

-If you"re using RSpec, you can require the `qe/testing/rspec.rb` file
+If you are using RSpec, you can require the `qe/testing/rspec.rb` file
 instead.
 This will reset `Qe.jobs` before every spec and will add a
 `enqueue` matcher.